Moon Lesson • Lasting Warmth to Melt the Snow

 This month, tweak your sensory centers.
 Adopt simple self care practices that turn you on.
 Spritz on a bit of perfume (smell).
 Enjoy the aroma of your coffee before you sip it (taste).
 Paint your toe nails a sexy shade of red (sight).
 Shave your legs even though it's winter (touch).
 Invite instrumental music into your day (hear).
 These are just examples.
 The practice is to do things that cultivate 'pure joy' and encourage you to fall in love with yourself again.

 Continuing our journey through the senses, this season within our Thirteen Moons focuses on sound as a tool for healing.
 This month, our Journey Practice is about how to use words to make Love.
-Towards the end of the month will explore metta meditations, what they are, and how to use them.
+Towards the end of the month we’ll explore metta meditations, what they are, and how to use them.
 But today, you will begin with positive affirmations built around your purposefully Self-centered acts of intimacy.